Mioke/SwiftyArchitecture/README.md

 # TODO

-- Networking: ~~cache~~, origin data transform to Model or View's data, priority of request.
+- ~~Networking: ~~cache~~, origin data transform to Model or View's data, priority of request.~~ Done.
+- Mock of API's response.
 - Download and upload functions in API manager.
-- Persistance: transform data to model or View's data after query.
+- ~~Persistance: transform data to model or View's data after query.~~(don't need it now, using Realm)
-- ~~Animations, Tools and Kits: TextKit like [YYText](https://github.com/ibireme/YYText), etc~~. (bais-ios won't provide those utilities, because base shouldn't have to.)
+- ~~Animations, Tools and Kits: TextKit like [YYText](https://github.com/ibireme/YYText), etc~~.
+(SwiftyArchitecture won't provide those utilities, because base shouldn't have to.)
 - Refactoring, more functional and reative.
 Considering to use `Rx` or `ReactiveSwift`.
 Fully use genericity.

 # License